scokobro/masters-advice/thesis.md

 This criteria seems to be an artefact of the original Japanese language phrasing.
 It's unlikely that anyone will be writing a thesis that is ONLY theory or ONLY empirical, so what we have to assume here is that this criteria ultimately means; make sure your facts and figures are accurate and up-to-date, and make sure you have chosen appropriate theoretical approaches for reasons which you understand and are able to justify.

 ## 6) Organisation

+There are two aspects to this:

+1. logical organisation, and
+2. presentational organisation

+The first is sometimes quite difficult and requires you to have a good overall picture of the various elements of your work and how they fit together and complement one another.
+Part of the difficulty emerges from the fact that you will have to turn a selection, a network(?), of various things --- theories, facts. methodologies etc --- into a thesis, which is a linear piece of writing.
+So, 1 and 2 above might be pulling you in different directions and your task is to reach some compromise and present your work in a way that makes sense in a linear way.

+One way to achieve this compromise --- to allow two structures at once, if you like --- is to use plenty of internal cross-references, for example, where necessary include a cross-reference pointing your readers to the relevant bit of your literature review (eg. "For a discussion of this issue see section 2.3"), or to the relevant data, etc. This will rather depend on your writing have an easy to understand 'presentational organisation' too; discuss with your adviser how this can be achieved and how you should format things as preferences and traditions vary across disciplines; for instance, I am happy to see numbered sections and sub-sections, some people find them abhorrent!

+However you decide to do it you will have to find a way to demonstrate your organisations and communicate it to your readers.

+Also, if you are not aware of the concept of 'signposting' in English-language writing, please take some time to get up to speed as it is quite important and will help you present your work in an organised way, and help your reader follow your argument.

+## 7) Creativity

+## 8) Oral Defense